alvar168/haptic-reconfiguration/README.md

 ## For Soheil:
 We need:
-- :heavy_check_mark: A script structure that allow a user to move the robot to find target positions.
+- :white_check_mark: A script structure that allow a user to move the robot to find target positions.

 - The target positions are predetermined from a list, and are likely defined as (x,y) coords, but (x,y,z) works as well.
 - The user would start from the home position (we can redefine home later).
 When the "game" starts, the robot is backdrivable and the user moves.